Walter E. Webber

 Walter Ernest Webber (July 31, 1943 – April 22, 2006) was an American lawyer and Freemason who served as the nineteenth Sovereign Grand Commander of the Scottish Rite of Freemasonry for the Northern Jurisdiction of the United States between 2003 and 2006.

 A member of the American Bar Association, he was regularly listed in The Best Lawyers in America.

 Early life

-Webber was born in Old Town, Maine, to Philip and Velma Webber.
+Webber was born in 1943 in Old Town, Maine, to Philip and Velma Webber.

 He was a 1965 graduate of Marietta College in Ohio.
 At his commencement, he was awarded the William Bay Irvine Award, an acknowledgment of being an outstanding member of his class.
 He later served on the college's board of trustees, and became vice-chairman of the board.

 Webber graduated from Boston College Law School in 1969.

 Career

 Webber worked for many years as a lawyer for Jensen Baird Gardner & Henry in Portland, Maine, whom he joined upon graduation in 1969.
 He later became one of its senior directors and its first president.

+A 33rd Degree Scottish Rite Mason since 1987, Webber had been the District Deputy Grand Master of the Grand Lodge of Maine for many years, and was elected to the board of directors of the Scottish Rite Supreme Council in 1994.
+That year, he helped establish the 32nd Degree Masonic Learning Centers for Children, which afforded children with dyslexia one-on-one tutoring at over fifty centers in the Northeastern and Midwestern states.

+In September 2003, after accepting the role of Sovereign Grand Commander of the Scottish Rite of Freemasonry for the Northern Jurisdiction of the United States, he moved to Lexington, Massachusetts, where the headquarters is located.